openobserve/openobserve-docs/docs/architecture.md

 Object Storage (e.g. s3, minio, gcs, etc...) stores all the data of parquet files and file list index.

+## Durability

+Astute users may notice that, on ingesters data is stored temporarily for batching before being sent to highly durable s3 (s3 is designed for 99.999999999% durability).
+There is only 1 copy of the data temporarily on the ingester and it may seem that this lends data to be vulnerable to loss in case of the disk failure before it is sent to s3.
+That is not entirely true though and there are ways to handle the lack of redundancy here.
+Most distributed systems that have been built in past were built in an era where storage was much less reliable than it is today and you would make 2-3 copies to ensure that you do not loose data.

+In addition to that, in environments like AWS replicating data across multiple availability zones results in the penalty of cross AZ data transfer (2 cents per GB - 1 cent in each direction).
+In fact Amazon EBS volumes are already replicated within an AZ providing you with a highly durable storage.
+Standard GP3 EBS volumes provide 99.8% durability which is very high compared to regular disks. io2 volumes that OpenObserve team uses for its cloud service provides 99.999% durability which is even higher and at this level you don't really need to make multiple copies for durability.

+For self hosted scenarios we recommend to use RAID-1 to ensure that you have redundancy at the disk level.

+By choosing to build the system this way we are able to build a much more cost effective and simpler solution without having to manage ongoing replication of data across multiple nodes and the costs (money and complexity) associated with it.

 ## Components

 ### Ingester